cjmartin/cjmartin.github.com/_posts/2025-05-08-fixed-feedburner-rss.md

 2 months ago I fixed the RSS feed and updated the link to remove feedburner, since it's utility seems to've gone the way of Google Reader 🪦

-This is all great for new subscribers like Phil (❤️), but I wonder if there are any other RSS-lovers out there with my old feedburner link in their reeders?
+This is all great for new subscribers like Phil (❤️), but I wonder if there are any other RSS-lovers out there with my old feedburner link in their readers?

 If so, **hello**!
 As of today I've pointed the old feedburner proxy at the working feed.